Updated April 26, 2022

 Clarification for Researchers of Cornell COVID-19 Public Health Guidelines Effective July 1, 2021

 Students and visitors participating in research activities will follow the same rules as faculty and staff.
-All individuals are required to wear a mask when inside non-private spaces in campus buildings or facilities and outdoors when physical distancing is not possible.
-Further guidance on when masks must be worn may be found on the COVID-19 Response website.
+Guidance on when masks must be worn may be found on the COVID-19 Response website.

 Whenever proof of vaccination or results of screening tests are obtained by hosts, that information should not be retained.
 Best practice is to have someone view the proof and then simply record having “cleared” the visitor.